webcyberrob/blog.camunda.org/content/post/2018/03/camunda-bpm-790-alpha3-released.md

 ## Spring Boot Starter alpha release

 As previously announced, the next stable release of Spring Boot Starter will be in May, together with Camunda BPM 7.9.
-This Spring Boot Starter 3.0.0-alpha1 version comes with the recently released Spring Boot 2.0.0.
+This Spring Boot Starter 3.0.0-alpha1 version comes with the recently released Spring Boot 2.0.0. ([Camunda Spring Boot Starter repository](https://github.com/camunda/camunda-bpm-spring-boot-starter))

 ## Payload in Signal Events